sanjithms/sanjithms/README.md

 ### ✨ About Me

-I am a B.Tech Information Technology student at Paavai Engineering College, driven by a passion for creating software that solves real-world problems.
+I am a B.Tech Information Technology student at **Paavai Engineering College**, driven by a passion for creating software that solves real-world problems.
 My journey into technology is fueled by a desire to build efficient, scalable, and impactful digital experiences.
-I am adept at problem-solving, as demonstrated by solving over 50 LeetCode problems, and I have a solid foundation in Data Structures and Algorithms.
-I thrive in collaborative environments and have practical experience with Agile/Scrum workflows using tools like Jira.

-* 🎓 **Education:** Pursuing a B.Tech in Information Technology from PAAVAI ENGINEERING COLLEGE, Namakkal, Tamil Nadu.
+* 🎓 **Education:** Pursuing a B.Tech in Information Technology (CGPA: 8.64 / 10).
-* 💡 **Interests:** My core interests lie in native Android development and full-stack web development.
-I enjoy the entire development lifecycle, from conceptualization and UI/UX design to deployment and maintenance.
+* 💡 **Interests:** Android & Full-Stack Web Development.
-* 🌱 **Learning:** I am constantly exploring new technologies and frameworks to enhance my skill set and stay updated with industry best practices.
+* 🌱 **Learning:** Exploring Web3 & AI-powered systems.
-* 🤝 **Collaboration:** I enjoy leading and collaborating.
-I led an 'Introduction to Android Development' workshop for over 30 students at Google Developer Student Clubs (GDSC).
+* 🤝 **Collaboration:** Conducted Android workshops for 30+ students under GDSC.

 ---